rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 This happens with iterators that are designed to manipulate values after retrieving them from other source iterator.
-For example, method `iterator#filter()` returns an iterator that picks up elements from values in the target iterator.
+For example, method `iterator#filter()` returns an iterator that picks up elements based on the given criteria.
 In the following code, `y` is a Finite Iterator that generates numbers 0, 2, 4, 6, 8 and 10.

     x = 0..10